 Exact location TBA: July 9-11, 2021

 Full tuition is $3600.
+We ask white folks and those with class privilege (eg raised in middle-upper class homes and/or making over $62,000 per year), access to financial resources and/or access to organizational professional development funds to please pay the full course fee.
 Paying the full fee helps us cover costs and make the program accessible to others with less financial resources.

 We love this work!
 Meet our team of caring facilitators committed to both your personal healing journey and to building a community of courageous, compassionate and justice-oriented practice.